United Kingdom Infrared Telescope: History

-Since December 13, 2010 UKIRT has been operated remotely from Hilo in a minimalist operation mode with no observers present.
-Most of the time is used by the UKIRT Infrared Deep Sky Survey, but about 60 nights per year are used by Korean institutes.
+Since December 13, 2010, UKIRT has been operated remotely from Hilo in a minimalist operation mode with no observers present.
+Most of the time is allocated to the UKIRT Infrared Deep Sky Survey, but about 60 nights per year are used by Korean institutes.

 A UKIRT infrared survey was used to discover a redshift distance record breaking Quasar in 2011.
 The quasar could not be seen in visible light, but could in the longer wavelengths observed by UKIRT.
 The UKIDSS observations allowed astronomers to find the most distant quasar in 2011.
 It took five years to find this item but once found, other telescopes such as the VLT further analyzed it.

 Instrumentation

 UKIRT has four Cassegrain instruments of which 3 can be on the telescope at the same time and a wide-field imager placed forward of the Cassegrain focus.